logzio/documentation/docs/shipping/AWS/aws-lambda-extensions.md

 Add environment variables to the function, according to the [**Environment variables** table]{@include: ../../_include/log-shipping/lambda-xtension-tablink-indox.html}.

-##### Run the function

-Run the function.
-It may take more than one run of the function for the logs to start shipping to your Logz.io account.
-Your lambda logs will appear under the type `lambda-extension-logs`.

 #### Deleting the extension

 - To delete the **extension layer**: In your function page, go to the **layers** panel.
 Click `edit`, select the extension layer, and click `save`.